All You Need to Know About Medicare

 On days 91 through day 150, you are using what's called lifetime reserve days.

-When you’re using lifetime reserved days you do have copay.
+When you’re using lifetime reserved days you'll have to pay a higher copay.

 Let's now talk about skilled nursing care.
 Skilled nursing care is when, let's say for example, you fall and break something.
 You're in the hospital for a few days.
 You're released from the hospital but you still need additional care.
 In order for Medicare to cover your skilled nursing facility, you need to have been in the hospital as an inpatient for at least three days.
 Sometimes you can be admitted to the hospital and actually stay overnight, but you're an outpatient according to the hospital.